-Curb ramps/ADA requirements Illumination requirements Bus/ rail interface and bus stops infrastructure (including the bus pad length) Tree removal/ replacement condition Scope of Rearrangements: [Here or by attachment or reference to the Rearrangements agreed.] ne ACE, describe the conceptual scope of Betterments: Notices of Betterment, signed by the countersigned by LACMTA, attached e Betterments described in the Potential e City and accepted, authorized and under Attachment [●] to this Project ope of the Subject Transportation Project, Utility Adjustments: Itility Conflicts already identified and any proach, and roles and responsibilities for City Standards: able City Standards as of the date of the suments will apply to the Design of the g changes, additions, or deviations: [List here or incorporate by reference to a a section of the Procurement Documents.]
-Procurement Documents: specifications and requirements for the nthe applicable Procurement Documents oject Definition.
+Curb ramps/ADA requirements Illumination requirements Bus/ rail interface and bus stops infrastructure (including the bus pad length) Tree removal/ replacement condition Scope of Rearrangements: [Here or by attachment or reference to the Rearrangements agreed.] ne ACE, describe the conceptual scope of Betterments: Notices of Betterment, signed by the countersigned by LACMTA, attached e Betterments described in the Potential e City and accepted, authorized and under Attachment [●] to this Project ope of the Subject Transportation Project, Utility Adjustments: [Here or by attachment, describe any Utility Conflicts already identified and any agreements reached as to the timing, approach, and roles and responsibilities for the related Utility Adjustments.]
+City Standards: The Parties agree that the publicly available City Standards as of the date of the advertisement of the Procurement Documents will apply to the Design of the Rearrangements, subject to the following changes, additions, or deviations: [List here or incorporate by reference to a section of the Procurement Documents.]
+Procurement Documents: The mutually agreed scope, criteria, specifications and requirements for the proposed Rearrangements for inclusion in the applicable Procurement Documents is attached as Attachment [●] to this Project Definition.
 Construction Requirements LACMTA and the City have identified the following key Construction requirements as being applicable to the Subject Transportation Project and have addressed them as set out [below]/[in Attachment [●]]: Variances, full street closures and streets subject to peak-hour restrictions and holiday season street closure restrictions (holiday moratorium) [Here or by attachment, describe any the required variances etc. required for the Subject Transportation Project and the approach discussed, including any required City Council approvals] Instrumentation [Here or by attachment, describe how this will be addressed for the Subject Transportation Project] Support of excavation requirements [Here or by attachment, describe how this will be addressed for the Subject Transportation Project, with reference to Exhibit 8] Request for City Assistance: [To the extent Design and Construction r City, describe those here.] responsibilities have been allocated to the